NVIDIA/cccl/README.md

 > There are also conda packages with names like `cuda-cccl_linux-64`.
 > Those packages contain the CCCL versions shipped as part of the CUDA Toolkit, but are designed for internal use by the CUDA Toolkit.
 > Install `cccl` or `cuda-cccl` instead, for compatibility with conda compilers.
-> See the [cccl conda-forge recipe](https://github.com/conda-forge/cccl-feedstock/blob/main/recipe/meta.yaml) for more information.
+> For more information, see the [cccl conda-forge recipe](https://github.com/conda-forge/cccl-feedstock/blob/main/recipe/meta.yaml).

 ##### CMake Integration